rems-project/cn-tutorial/NAMING-CONVENTIONS.md

         (Moreover, it returns a new sequence `Ret` with `L == Ret`.)

-- Predicates that extract some structure from the heap should be named the same as the structure they extract.
-E.g., the result type of the `Queue` predicate is also called `Queue`.
+- Predicates that extract some structure from the heap should be named the same as the structure they extract, plus the suffix `_At`.

-  *Discussion*: There is clearly some potential for confusion, and for this reason Liz prefers using `Queue_at` for the predicate (as does Cole).
-On the other hand hand, types don't take an argument and predicates do, so it's easy to disambiguate.
-We're going with the lighter alternative for the moment.
+  E.g., the result type of the `Queue` predicate is also called `Queue_At`.

 ## For existing code

 In existing C codebases, uppercase-initial identifiers are often used